arpit31d/Stocky-Algorithmic-Trading-Bot/README.md

 Real-Time Monitoring: Monitoring in real time to integrate constant updaƟng of stock data to be able to adjust the predicƟon at each instant trading.

-Risk Management: Implement actions guaranteeing the restricƟon of losses, through stop-loss orders and portfolio diversification.
+Risk Management: Implement actions guaranteeing the restriction of losses, through stop-loss orders and portfolio diversification.